DHS terror threat bulletin warns online forums are encouraging copycat Uvalde attacks

 Among the conspiracy theories inspiring grievances is an unfounded notion of "great replacement" or "white genocide" that falsely claims, "minorities, multiculturalists, and a ruling elite are deliberately threatening the existence of the white race," according to the bulletin.

-The "racist, anti-Black, and anti-Semitic" sentiment and longtime source of terror resurfaced in public dialogue after fueling a series of mass shootings, including the attack in Buffalo, N.Y., that killed 10 people at a supermarket in the city's predominantly Black east side.
+The "racist, anti-Black, and anti-Semitic" sentiment and longtime source of terror resurfaced in public dialogue after fueling a series of mass shootings, including the attack in Buffalo, New York, that killed 10 people at a supermarket in the city's predominantly Black east side.

 The accused gunman posted online that shoppers he targeted came from a culture that sought to "ethnically replace my own people."